gijit/gi/README.md

 is translated and evaluated.
-These can be multiple lines, but as soon as the gc syntax front-end tells us we have a complete expression, we translate and evaluate it.
+These can be multiple lines, but as soon as the gc syntax front-end tells us we have a complete expression/statement/declaration, then we immediately translate and evaluate it.

 Yes, the semantics will be subtly different.
 If you've used R/python/matlab